aflin/rampart/docs/source/sql-set.rst

     second.
 The default is 20.

-locksleepmaxtime
+lockSleepMaxTime
 """"""""""""""""
     The lock sleep time automatically increments the if unable to get a lock to allow other processes an opportunity to get the CPU.
 This sets a limit on how lock to sleep.
 It is measured in thousandths of a second.
 The default is 100.
-Added in version 4.00.1016570000.

-fairlock
+fairLock
 """"""""
     Whether to be fair or not.
 A process which is running in fair mode will not obtain a lock if the lock which has been waiting longest